What is self-publishing?

 Speed: The time from manuscript to published book can be much faster compared to traditional publishing.

-Higher Earnings: Authors can potentially earn more per book sold since there are no publisher cuts.
+Higher earnings: Authors can potentially earn more per book sold since there are no publisher cuts.

-Challenges of Self-Publishing
+Challenges of self-publishing

 Quality Control: Ensuring high standards in editing, design, and production requires effort and investment.